Camaraderie, community outreach shape Strokers GC

 Steve Miller Band’s “The Joker” is the obvious choice for the Strokers Golf Club of Philadelphia theme.
 Only a slight lyrical change required (For those who don’t know this rock classic, a Google search and you’ll figure it out).

 “I guess we haven’t had the opportunity or the need to have a theme song, but I’ll take that as something for the group to think about,” Claude Knight a founder of the Strokers Golf Club of Philadelphia, said.
 “Maybe we build it into the website.”

-For now, the Strokers Golf Club of Philadelphia, a group exclusively comprised of African-American men, will continue to build upon its history.
+For now, the Strokers Golf Club of Philadelphia, a group predominantly but not exclusively comprised of African-American men, will continue to build upon its history.
 Established in 2001, its mission is to facilitate organized fun, networking and friendly competition for the everyday golf enthusiast in the Delaware Valley.

 “We created the group to give African-American men an opportunity to play golf in an environment that was less intimidating,” Knight, 49, of Flourtown, Pa., said.
 “We believe what’s different is we also provide access and a bit of social equity when it comes to being able to play golf, being able to learn golf and being able to give back to the community.”